 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-Your Company is an equal opportunity employer and is committed to ensuring that thework environment at all its locations is conducive to fair safe and harmonious relationsbetween employees.
+The Company is an equal opportunity employer and is committed to ensuring that the workenvironment at all its locations is conducive to fair safe and harmonious relationsbetween employees.
 It strongly believes in upholding the dignity of all its employeesirrespective of their gender or seniority.
 Discrimination and harassment of any type arestrictly prohibited.

-The Company has in place an appropriate Policy in accordance with the provisions of theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013to prevent sexual harassment of itsemployees.
+The Company has in place a detailed Policy in accordance with the provisions of theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013('POSH Act') and Rules made thereunder to prevent sexual harassment of itsemployees.

-(a) Number of complaints of Sexual Harassment received during the year: 2
+a) Number of complaint(s) of Sexual Harassment received during the year: 2

-(b) Number of complaints disposed off during the year: 2
+b) Number of complaint(s) disposed off during the year: 2

-(c) Number of cases pending for more than 90 days 0
+c) Number of cases pending for more than 90 days: Nil

 (A) Conservation of Energy

-a) Replacement of conventional lighting with Light Emitting Diode (LED) lighting.
+a) Replacement of conventional lighting with Light Emitting Diode (LED) lighting:

-c) Reduction in water and energy consumption and recycling of waste generation atvarious locations.
+c) Reduction in water and energy consumption and recycling of waste paper generation atvarious locations.

-(iii) The capital investment on energy conservation equipments: Nil.
+(iii) The capital investment on energy conservation equipment: Nil.